Transforming Research through Innovative Practices for Linked interdisciplinary Exploration

 The GoTriple platform will be accessible via the link https://gotriple.eu/ as soon as the beta version is released in autum 2021.

 News – Triple Transforming Research through Innovative Practices for Linked Interdisciplinary Exploration

-- Interview with Gert Breitfuss in the “TRIPLE: Behind the Scenes” seriesby Stefanie Pohle on November 18, 2021 at 3:40 pm
+- Interview with Sona Arasteh in the “TRIPLE: Behind the Scenes” seriesby Sona Arasteh on April 29, 2022 at 11:16 am

 Who is behind the TRIPLE project?
 What is their role in the project, what is their background, and how did they get in touch with the Open Science movement?
 Get to know the TRIPLE project team and read the latest

 - Call for Projects: Crowdfunding Initiative Launched!by Stefanie Pohle on December 23, 2021 at 4:14 pm

 We are excited and proud to announce the launch of the OPERAS Crowdfunding Initiative – a special Christmas surprise for the Social Sciences and Humanities (SSH) community!
 The OPERAS Channel on the wemakeit platform To promote the use of crowdfunding

 - Looking back at the 1st TRIPLE International Conferenceby Stefanie Pohle on December 8, 2021 at 11:17 am

 We would like to remember the first TRIPLE International Conference and look back the many contributions from speakers, panelists and moderators and the lively discussions with the audience.
 Read the full report here: What role do the social sciences and